Romrchp/utae-cell-segmentation/README.md

 - 📂 `plot_graph_result`:
     -  📜 `plot_results.ipynb` : Plots the results (using the training from 📜 `train_params.py`).
 We put on the repository on `result` the result that we get for different training.

-## UTAE Model

-## Parameter selection:

 ## Prerequisites
-The external libraries that we use were:
-    - torch and torchnet to implement deep learning model
-    - tensorflow to get augmented data
+Latest versions of :
+- pyTorch
+- Tensorflow
+- Tqdm
+- Albumentations

 ## Run Instructions

-Initially, the data are stored in tiff file in the folder "cropped".
+Data is stored in tiff file in 📂 `cropped`.
 To get access to our final dataset, you have to run image_preprocessing/split_data_crop_set_3.py, which extract the set of images and split them on train and test set and store them in "dtsub" folder, and image_preprocessing/data_augmentation.py, which creates more data on the training set.

 Our model is based on the grouping of time-series images.
+To reproduce our results, run the following command:

+    python train_argparse.py --epochs 100 --groupby 7 --maskpos 6

+Adapt the command accordingly for the epochs, groupby, and maskpos arguments of your linking.

+## Results

 In our case, we used `train_params.py` to find the best groupby value and mask position to predict.
-We used this on augmented data, and found that `groupb`=7 and `maskpos`=6 give us the best result, evaluted on 100 epochs.
+We used this on augmented data, and found that `groupby`=7 and `maskpos`=6 give us the best result, evaluted on 100 epochs.
 The other hyperparameters used are indicated as default ones in the `train_argparse.py` file.
 The maskpos is highly suceptible to stochastic noise, so it is not an absolute result.
-To reproduce these data, run the following command:

-    python train_argparse.py --epochs 100 --groupby 7 --maskpos 6

-## Results

 ## Reference